paulofierro/ButterfieldToFreeAgent/README.md

 The format is explained here: http://www.freeagent.com/support/kb/banking/file-format-for-bank-upload-csv/

 **Updated July 1, 2019**
 This version is now deprecated.
-A new ]Swift version can be found here](https://github.com/paulofierro/B2FA).
+A new [Swift version can be found here](https://github.com/paulofierro/B2FA).